pixelbender/ws/readme.md

 # Command line WebSocket client

-Simple tool that connects to WebSocket and redirects stdin/stdout to it.
+Simple tool that connects to WebSocket and pipes stdin/stdout to/from it.
-Text mode messages are separated by newline symbol `\n`.
+Text mode messages are separated by `\n`.
 Binary mode receives/sends bytes as-is.

 ```sh